-There is no better time to choose Lliswerry High than now after the third year of RECORD RESULTS for our learners.
+There is no better time to choose Lliswerry High than now after the improvement in our examination results over the last few years.

 Our Open Evening each year is a very important event when visitors are able to hear from some of our current learners what it is like at Lliswerry High, to speak to staff and also to see first-hand what we can offer.
 The feedback from our visitors is extremely important to us and is overwhelmingly positive.
 Our learners who help out at such events really enjoy supporting their school and talking openly to visitors.